tidalcycles/Tidal/HACKING.md

 * Make a pull request

 Others may then review and comment on your pull request.
-Please do say when you think it's ready to be accepted to make sure it's being overlooked.
+Please do say when you think it's ready to be accepted to make sure it's not being overlooked.

 # Workflow